No Tags Found!

 The professional journey began at Chanakya International Pvt.
 Ltd., where he currently holds the position of HR Manager.
 In this role, he spearheads the company's day-to-day HR activities, handling the entire employee life cycle.
 Aamir plays an active role in performance management systems and the annual increment cycle, collaborating closely with management and stakeholders to formulate HR policies.
 He is adept at creating comprehensive job descriptions and training modules, conducting manpower planning and needs analysis, and developing robust recruitment and induction processes.

-Before HR leadership roles, I worked as an Assistant Manager for Client Relations and Recruitment at Middle East Management Services.
-In this position, he excelled in recruitment and customer success management, handling key Middle East clients and meeting ambitious recruitment targets. my expertise extended to team management, travel arrangements for interview locations, end-to-end hiring, business development, and database management.
+Before his HR leadership roles, Aamir worked as an Assistant Manager for Client Relations and Recruitment at Middle East Management Services.
+In this position, he excelled in recruitment and customer success management, handling key Middle East clients and meeting ambitious recruitment targets.
+His expertise extended to team management, travel arrangements for interview locations, end-to-end hiring, business development, and database management.

 The professional journey also includes a stint as a Senior Admin Executive at IIJT Infotech Computer Education, where he implemented general administrative tasks, maintained efficient control mechanisms, and liaised with government departments.
 Additionally, he served as an Assistant Duty Manager (Sales and Operations) at The Mobile Stores – Essar Telecom, where he oversaw routine store operations, target analysis, customer complaint handling, and performance management.

-Throughout the career, I have honed a diverse set of competencies and skills.
-He is adept at recruiting and interviewing, problem-solving, data-driven decision-making, budget management, and possesses a deep understanding of labor laws and regulations. my professionalism, organizational acumen, and project management expertise have been recognized through various certifications and awards, including Effective Office Management and Client Dealing from Reliance NISS Sparta, HR Recruiter Skill Certification Program from Times-Job, and HR Interviewing Skills Certification.
+Throughout his career, Aamir has honed a diverse set of competencies and skills.
+He is adept at recruiting and interviewing, problem-solving, data-driven decision-making, budget management, and possesses a deep understanding of labor laws and regulations.
+His professionalism, organizational acumen, and project management expertise have been recognized through various certifications and awards, including Effective Office Management and Client Dealing from Reliance NISS Sparta, HR Recruiter Skill Certification Program from Times-Job, and HR Interviewing Skills Certification.

-My extensive experience, diverse skill set, and unwavering commitment to excellence make him a valuable asset to any organization seeking to optimize its human capital and drive organizational growth. my proven track record in HR transformation, talent acquisition, and employee engagement positions him as a strategic HR leader capable of navigating complex challenges and delivering sustainable business impact.
+His extensive experience, diverse skill set, and unwavering commitment to excellence make him a valuable asset to any organization seeking to optimize its human capital and drive organizational growth.
+His proven track record in HR transformation, talent acquisition, and employee engagement positions him as a strategic HR leader capable of navigating complex challenges and delivering sustainable business impact.

 Thanks